fabiagam/beanworks-sync-tool/README.md

 # beanworks-sync-tool
-A user-friendly sync solution app for Beanworks Accounts Automation, that imports supplier invoices and accounts data from Xero ERP Cloud using React, GraphQL, Apollo Client, NodeJS and MongoDB.
+A user-friendly sync solution app for Beanworks AP Automation Solutions, that imports business accounting data such as (invoices,accounts etc) from Xero ERP Cloud using React, GraphQL, Apollo Client, NodeJS and MongoDB.